Walker Art Center

 More Info

-The Weisman Art Museum in a modern art gallery is owned and operated by the University of Minnesota.
-The outside of the museums is amazing works of art too.
+The Weisman Art Museum is a modern art gallery owned and operated by the University of Minnesota.
+The outside of the building is an amazing work of art in itself.

 It was established in 1934 and prides itself on being a teaching museum.
 Its mission is to create art experiences that spark discovery.
-They offer Free Tours available on Saturdays and Sundays at 1.
+They offer free tours available on Saturdays and Sundays at 1pm.

 NWA History Center

-Minnesota’s hometown Airline could have gone to the wayside when it merged with Delta.
-Instead, they have their own history center.
-Telling the history of the airline and how it shaped the travel industry.
+Minnesota’s hometown airline could have faded into history when it merged with Delta.
+Instead, they have their own history center, telling the story of the airline and how it shaped the travel industry.

 Hennepin History Museum